joeljunstrom/ruby_luhn/README.md

 # Ruby class for handling basic Luhn number generation and verification

-Includes a class to handle Swedish civic numbers (Personnummer).
+Includes a class to handle Swedish personal identity numbers (Personnummer).

-The interface supports checking validity (length, valid date and satisfies luhn), returning the sex, the control digit, and generating random civic numbers.
+The interface supports checking validity (length, valid date and satisfies luhn), returning the sex, the control digit, and generating random identity numbers.

 ## Install